Hire our extraction room

 If you wish to purchase glass jars please contact Prakash for purchase and collection.
 Please contact him directly to arrange: 021 260 3875.

 Lowering costs for smaller extraction runs

 For those who only have a small quantity of frames to extract, contact the Extraction Manager to go into a group extraction where you can join one or more other people for an extraction run.
 This makes it more cost-effective and shares the load for cleaning at the end of processing.

 2-bucket extraction option: Using this 2-bucket extraction method at home if you don’t have plans to make a fortune selling your precious honey.

 Commercial extraction operator option: Taking your box/es of honey to a commercial extraction operator (typically around $23 per box).
 Boring but easy.
 And you’ll miss out on all the fun of having a hot sticky hour or two extracting your own liquid gold in the company of friends.

-Once we receive payment confirmation, one of our committee members will call and give you the location and your unique code to our lockbox, so you can access the extraction room key and clubroom front door.
+Once we receive payment confirmation, the Extraction Room Manager Pete Ludlam will call and give you the location and your unique code to our lockbox, so you can access the extraction room key and clubroom front door.
 Note: The portaloo is accessed from our apiary garden.

 If you sell, donate or barter honey the law requires you must:

 Be trained as a safe food handler before you extract

 Test for Tutin if removing honey from your hives between 1st January and 31st July